 After years of struggling with chronic health issues, I finally made the connection that my symptoms were caused by poor indoor air quality, aka sick buildings.
 I had moved my office to a building that had a much higher amount of fiberglass in the air and I started noticing the difference between the air in the office building vs. other places.
 Fiberglass is airborne all over and I had been used to living in it.
 This higher quanity made it possible to begin making the connection between indoor air and the way it made me feel.

 I began to pay attention to when symptoms would come and go.
 They would come when I entered certain buildings and go away when I would leave.
 In the worst cases they would not completely go away until I took a shower and washed my clothing.
 This is what some call sick building syndrome (SBS) and sick home.
 When we began to remove the fiberglass from the office building it became even more apparent.
 I could tell the difference in air quality from room to room.
 My immediate reaction is lungs tighten/ache, eyes burn, face goes numb, feeling like water got up my nose, top teeth feel loose.
 When I was younger living in different houses I would get flare-ups of all of the symptoms at one time that would last for months and sometimes years.
-I later realized they were all very similar to Fibromyalgia symptoms and the chemical culprit was benzene, a low-lying VOC (volatile organic compound).
-My illnesses were from microscopic glass and benzene vapors.
+I later realized they were all very similar to Fibromyalgia symptoms and the chemical culprits were benzene, a low-lying VOC (volatile organic compound) and phthalates, a semi-volatile organic compound (SVOC).
+My illnesses were from microscopic glass and VOCs.

 The symptoms are...